 I got lucky, and got the Basic e95 IgG/IgE panel done by a naturopath I saw in late 2012 to address my increasing “IBS”.
 Thanks to likely leaky gut syndrome (I’m positive most of us have), I was reacting to all the foods I ate the most, sigh.
 So I was facing a radical “elimination diet” beginning in 2013.
 But first my aunty took sick, so I went to visit her.
 While I did, I learned about the GAPS diet for helping to heal leaky gut online, which would accomplish the same thing: eliminating all the foods I was reacting to, and in a bonus, maybe start helping to heal my gut.
 So I opted to try that instead, in a slightly more radical move than my ND was asking.

 Well guess what?
-Within a week of starting it, my brain fog vanished, pain reduced 3-4 points overall, sleep improved, flushing reduced, IBS reduced (though has never fully cleared up), hives reduced, blood sugar evened out, and I lost 20 pounds in 2 months without going hungry or even trying!
+Within a week of starting it, my brain fog vanished, pain reduced 3-4 points overall, sleep improved, flushing reduced, IBS reduced (though has never fully cleared up), hives reduced, blood sugar evened out, and I shed 20 extra pounds in 2 months without going hungry or even trying!
+(Note: I had them to spare.
+I also then maintained an optimal weight for my size afterwards, i.e, I didn’t keep losing until later, when I started reacting to chlorine.)
 Oh, and my cholesterol dropped.
 I can’t think of a single med that could do all of that, can you?

 That being said, it is a very labor intensive full reverse elimination diet to try, and requires loads of discipline, both your own and your family’s if you have one.
 I’m lucky to live alone, so only had myself to worry about and cook for (thank heavens).
 But man was that experience worth it: you don’t know how inflamed you are until you actually eliminate it!